Maud of Wales: Early life and education

-Maud was born on 26 November 1869 at Marlborough House, London.
+Maud was born at 12:20 am on 26 November 1869 at Marlborough House, London.
 She was the third daughter and fifth child of Albert Edward, Prince of Wales, and Alexandra, Princess of Wales.
 Albert Edward was the eldest son of Queen Victoria, and Alexandra was the eldest daughter of Christian IX of Denmark.
-Maud was christened "Maud Charlotte Mary Victoria" at Marlborough House by John Jackson, Bishop of London, on 24 December 1869.
+Maud was christened "Maud Charlotte Mary Victoria" at Marlborough House by John Jackson, Bishop of London, on 24 December.

 Her godparents were her paternal uncle Prince Leopold, for whom the Duke of Cambridge stood proxy; Prince Frederick William of Hesse-Kassel, for whom Prince Francis of Teck stood proxy; Count Gleichen; the Duchess of Nassau, for whom Princess Francis of Teck stood proxy; Charles XV of Sweden, for whom Swedish minister Baron Hochschild stood proxy; Princess Marie of Leiningen, for whom Princess Claudine of Teck stood proxy; her maternal aunt the Tsarevna of Russia for whom Baroness de Brunnow stood proxy; Crown Princess Louise of Denmark, for whom Madame de Bülow, wife of the Danish minister, stood proxy; and her great-great-aunt the Duchess of Inverness.

 Growing up, Maud had a love for all outdoor sports.
 She was described as having a 'kind and cheerful disposition.'
-Of the three Wales girls, she was the most attractive.
+Of her sisters, she was the most attractive.
 'She did look so pretty and fresh,' wrote the Empress Frederick of Maud in 1895, 'like a little rose, with her bright eyes and dear intelligent expression.'